collapsed-stacks/atheism/questions/2061/if-atheism-should-not-be-defined-in-relation-to-religion-how-to-make-an-allowan.md

 - posted by: [Konrad Rudolph](https://stackexchange.com/users/-1/82-konrad-rudolph) on 2011-01-11
 - score: 0

-<p>I’m not sure if I understand you right but freedom of religion also means “freedom <em>from</em> religion” (sometimes this is merely implicit, sometimes this is stated outright).</p>
+I’m not sure if I understand you right but freedom of religion also means “freedom *from* religion” (sometimes this is merely implicit, sometimes this is stated outright).

-<p>Religious freedom is simply an explicit special case of personal freedom and freedom of speech.
-Prosecuting atheists would specifically violate freedom of speech, and also freedom from religion.</p>
+Religious freedom is simply an explicit special case of personal freedom and freedom of speech.
+Prosecuting atheists would specifically violate freedom of speech, and also freedom from religion.